-I may transfer your personal information to the following which are located outside the European Economic Area (EEA):

-• persons instructing me (and their staff)
+I may transfer your personal information to the following which are located outside the European Economic Area (EEA): persons instructing me (and their staff.)

-If I decide to publish a judgment or other decision of a Court or Tribunal containing your information then this will be published to the world.
+If I decide to publish a judgement or other decision of a Court or Tribunal containing your information then this will be published to the world.

-I will not otherwise transfer personal information outside the EEA, except as necessary for providing legal services or for any legal proceedings.
+I will not otherwise transfer personal information outside the EEA except as necessary or desirable for providing legal services or for any legal proceedings.

-If you would like any further information please use the contact details at the end of this document.
+If you would like any further information please use the contact details a the end of this document.

-How long will I store your personal data?
+How long will I store your personal information?